mdulin2/SpokaneCTF/Potential_Challenges.md

 	- A stored XSS on some data on the site for an email list or something?
 	- Bypassing with integrated HTML for an href for the color of a page?
 	- Bypass built in security mechanisms for particular blog posting?
 Find a way to bypass the filter.
+	- Going to turn Trevors website into this...
 - Buffer Overflows: **finished**
 	- Redirecting the auth to a different memory address
 	- Getting a shell on machine